j5v/markdown-todos/README.md

 Alternatively, you can paste it into an `.md` file, inside a `<style>` tag, but we recommend the `styles.less` method above.

-# What is looks like
+# What it looks like
 ![preview](style-preview.png)